vicanso/diving-rs/README.md

   vicanso/diving
 ```

-The container runs as user `rust` (UID 1000, GID 1000), not root.
-The `chown` command above grants ownership of the host directory to that user.
-Without it the container cannot write layer cache files and will fail to start.
+The container runs as a non-root UID (`1000:1000`).
+The `chown` command above grants ownership of the host directory to that UID — without it the container cannot write layer cache files and will fail to start.

+The image is based on `gcr.io/distroless/base-debian12` (no shell, no package manager, glibc runtime).
+Because the image ships no `wget`/`curl`, no Dockerfile-level `HEALTHCHECK` is set — probe `GET /ping` from your orchestrator instead (Kubernetes `livenessProbe`, an external `curl` sidecar in Docker Compose, etc.).

 To change the listen address, pass `--listen`: